 As one of the leading vendor in the SharePoint PDF Conversion market, we are frequently asked about how our products can be used to convert a SharePoint List into a PDF file.
 Up until now we have never had a good answer to this question as we mainly deal with the conversion of Office Documents and InfoPath forms.

-However, as the new “4.0” version of the PDF Converter for SharePoint and PDF Converter API and Server Platform support the conversion of HTML based content we can now export any SharePoint page, including ones that contain all entries in a list, to a PDF Document.
+However, as the new “4.0” version of the PDF Converter for SharePoint and PDF Converter Services support the conversion of HTML based content we can now export any SharePoint page, including ones that contain all entries in a list, to a PDF Document.
 This article shows how to put this together.

 OK, let’s get going.
 In this example we use a simple Tasks list, so open your SharePoint site and create a Tasks lists if one doesn’t already exists.

 Next up we need to create a page that displays all items in the list with as little of the SharePoint User Interface around it as possible.
 We could just use the list’s default view, but that would convert the Quick Launch menu to PDF as well, which doesn’t look very clean.
 To create a new page without the Quick Launch menu follow these steps:

 Navigate to the View All Site Content screen and click the Create button.

 In the Web Pages column select Web Part Page.

 Name the page PDFTasks.aspx, choose the Full Page, Vertical template and click the Create button.

 On the newly created page click Add a Web Part and add the Tasks list.